BigAlzz/mychat/README.md

-# LLM Chat App with WebSearch Tool Qwen2.5 Deepseek R1
+# LLM Chat App with WebSearch Tool
 A modern React TypeScript application for interacting with local LLM models through LM Studio.
 This app provides a sleek interface for chatting with AI models, performing local file searches, and managing model settings.

 ## Features